aczzdx/aczzdx.github.io/_posts/2019-04-28-NL2BashComplex.markdown

 # Error Analysis
 We also analyze the prediction from the results of our approaches to finding whether our model has better performance in generating complex commands.
 We selected some typical results to demonstrate the comparison between the baseline model and the output from the best model.

 Firstly, the following table is an example of generating complex codes.
 In this example, the model using TypeSelector have predicted three executable codes and the first prediction is very similar to the ground truth.
-Although the first prediction is to print one line with 10 `x`, it can be easily fixed by removing `tr -d '\n'`.
+Although it will to print one line with 10 `x`, the code can be easily fixed by removing `tr -d '\n'`.
 On the other hand, the baseline model failed to output commands that can print something.
+The results of the baseline model involve the action to print 10 lines, but fail to generate code to print `x`.

 <table>
   <tr>